Types of abuse

 People without care and support needs may still need assistance and intervention, even if this is not through the local authority.
 Abuse and harm often involve criminal or civil offences; there are also a wide range of organisations who can offer help outside of the safeguarding adults process to those in need.

-The Care Act 2014 identifies ten categories of abuse, adding modern slavery, domestic abuse and self-neglect & hoarding to the existing seven types.
+The Care Act 2014 identifies ten categories of abuse, adding modern slavery, domestic abuse and self-neglect & hoarding to the existing seven types from 'No Secrets'.

 There are more types of abuse you will hear about too, and we are gradually adding more information about these:

 - Hate crime / incidents - see 'Discriminatory Abuse'

 - Prevent & radicalisation - see our 'Prevent' page